TolikPylypchuk/Cineaste/docs/03-01-movie-form.md

 If you decide that the second title should become the first and the first - second, you should change them manually.

 The minimum value for the year is 1850 and maximum value is 2100.
-The reason that the movie form includes only a year, and not a full release date is because the movie can have multiple release dates: premieres are on different dates in different markets, and movies can be shown at festivals ahead of their release.
+The reason that the movie form includes only a year, and not a full release date is because the movie can have multiple release dates: premieres can be on different dates in different markets, and movies can be shown at festivals ahead of their release.

 You can select any kind from the list of kinds which you specify in the file's settings.